cassieesvelt/architecture-center/docs/reference-architectures/ai/training-deep-learning-content.md

 - **Training Files**.
 These files include the training script, the job submission yaml file, and any other files necessary for training.
 The job will be submitted with the YAML file that will specify the distribution type, compute, environment, storage, etc.

 - **Mounted Blob Storage**.
 This is where the logs and outputs of the job will be stored.
 It is important when running large scale distributed training jobs that data is accessed in the most preformant way.
-[This guide](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Data-loading/data-loading.md#how-can-model-training-performance-be-impacted-by-data-loading) on data loading gives insight on what the best storage method is depending on the specifics of a large scale scenario.
+[This guide](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Data-loading/data-loading.md#how-can-model-training-performance-be-impacted-by-data-loading) on data loading gives insight on what the best storage method is depending on the specifics of the scenario.

 - **Environment**.
 This is where the dependencies for training are defined.
 Curated with large scale distributed training in mind, AzureML provides [Azure Container for PyTorch (ACPT)](https://learn.microsoft.com/en-us/azure/machine-learning/resource-azure-container-for-pytorch) environments that include several cutting edge optimizers.

 - **Compute**.
 Using Azure Machine Learning computes, it is possible to provision and manage clusters of VMs, schedule jobs, gather results, scale resources, and handle failures.
-For large scale distributed model training, these computes are especially helpful due to the linear scaling provided by Infiniband enabled SKUs.
-Linear scaling refers to the concept that as the number of VMs training a given model increases, the time to train that model should decrease linearly.
-AzureML offers optimized supercomputer hardware with high bandwidth interconnects to enable low latency, GPU-to-GPU communication across nodes in a cluster.
-The full list of AzureML InfiniBand-enabled machine SKUs can be viewed [here](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes-hpc#rdma-capable-instances).

 ### Components

 **[Azure Machine Learning](https://azure.microsoft.com/services/machine-learning)** is an open platform for managing the development and deployment of machine-learning models at scale.
 The platform supports commonly used open frameworks and offers automated featurization and algorithm selection.
 You can use Machine Learning to deploy models to various targets, including Azure Container Instances.

 **[Standard Blob Storage](/azure/storage/blobs/storage-blobs-introduction)** is used to store the logs and outputs.
 Standard Blob Storage is recommended for most scenarios, but in certain cases Premium Storage is preferred.
-More details can be found in [this guide](https://github.com/Azure/azureml-examples/blob/main/best-practices/largescale-deep-learning/Data-loading/data-loading.md#how-can-model-training-performance-be-impacted-by-data-loading).

 **[Azure Container Registry](/azure/container-registry/container-registry-intro)** is used to store the Docker image that Azure Machine Learning Compute uses to run the training.